3DPrintings

 4. Customisation and Localisation

-The design flexibility of 3D printing allows for the customisation of infrastructure to suit specific site conditions and community needs.
+The design flexibility of it allows for the customisation of infrastructure to suit specific site conditions and community needs.
 This localised approach empowers communities to create solutions tailored to their unique challenges and resources.

 3D Printed Buildings in Australia: A Growing Trend